EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ###  Parque de Los Gatos
+Close to he Fort Sant Felipe del Morro, there is the "Parque de los Gatos", the park of the cats.
+Sarah loves cats and we had to stop by.
+This is not a park per say, but a place where dozens of cats find refuge and are fed.
+There are very approacable (not wild at all) and if you love cats, you should definitely go, even for 10 minutes.

 {:.no_toc}
 ###  Old San Juan
-Old San Juan is a historic district with colorful colonial buildings, narrow cobblestone streets, and historic sites.
+From the Parque de los Gatos, we walked towards Old San Juan, the historic district with colorful colonial buildings, narrow cobblestone streets, and historic sites.
+We walked in the streets for some time and visited the Cathedral and another park, "Los Paraguas de la Fortaleza".
+There are many bars, restaurants and rooftops to choose from.
+We got drunken cookies (that we inadvertedly smuggled back to New Haven), had a drink at a lesbian bar (La Sombrilla Rosa) and had dinner at Bacaro, a very good Italian restaurant that we recommend.

 <div class="row">
   <div class="column">